kaitlynbartash/Bartash-2025-Programming-2/README.md

 Katie:

-The hardest part of the code was the making the stopwatch.
-I was unware that there was a thousand seconds in a millisecond.
+The hardest part of the code on my part was the making the stopwatch and working out the object for that.
 ```
 update() {
     let currentMillis = millis();